-- 1. To introduce students to psychology and its sub-specialities. - 2.
-To make students aware of the scientific nature of the study of behaviour. - 3.
-To acquaint students with the multiplicity and interplay of factors involved in the explanation of any behaviour. - 4.
-To prepare students for more in-depth study of psychology's sub-specialities in subsequent courses. - 5.
-To enhance students' ability to critically evaluate psychological research findings reported in popular media and in academic sources. - 6.
+- 1. To introduce students to social psychology and its sub-specialities. - 2.
+To make students aware of the scientific nature of the study of social psychology. - 3.
+To discuss how individuals view themselves, others, and their social worlds. - 4.
+To discuss group behaviour, such as conformity, obedience, intergroup relations, and conflict and cooperation. - 5.
+To discuss attitudes, perception, relationships, stereotyping, prejudice, and discrimination. - 6.
+To enhance students' ability to critically evaluate psychological research findings reported in academic sources. - 7.
 To familiarize students with the process of psychological research, through direct experience as a research participant.